hany606/COEX-Internship19/projects/SLAM/README.md

 We have used until now RTAB-map for SLAM with D435 and integrate with them the odometry from T265.

 This project was a team project in the software department.

+The documentation of the project with details and current results is [here](https://docs.google.com/document/d/1skxGFYi83ulUHJgukXZHE4I3nYu8yVzCJ7wy1dd4NaE/edit?usp=drivesdk).